dmarticus/dmarticus.github.io/_posts/2020-11-09-building-a-fantasy-football-draft-assistance-algorithm-part-1.md

 ---
-title: "Building a Fantasy Football Draft Assistance Algorithm Part One: Collecting, Cleaning, and Preparing the Data"
+title: "Building a Fantasy Football Draft Assistance Algorithm: Part One"
 layout: post
 tags: [fun, data science, python]
 post_summary: "Constructing a Fantasy Football draft assistance algorithm using Gaussian Kernel Density Estimation (Gaussian KDE) Part One: Collecting, Cleaning, and Preparing the Data."
 ---

-# Building a Fantasy Football Draft Assistance Algorithm: Part One
+# Building a Fantasy Football Draft Assistance Algorithm
-### Part One of a two-part series.
-Part One focuses on collecting, cleaning, and preparing the data that will power the algorithm.
+### Part One -- choosing the model, dealing with the data, and generating the model

 ## Context

-I'm in a pretty competitive fantasy football league with some friends, and back when we started the season I wanted to find an edge when it came to drafting against them so that I could put together the best team possible to start the season (if you're not familiar with fantasy football, check out [quick but thorough summary](https://www.vox.com/2014/8/15/6003131/fantasy-football-how-to-play-draft-rankings)).
-Most fantasy platforms provide existing player recommendations to assist with drafting players, and ours (ESPN) was no exception, but I wanted to make my own, preferably through combining multiple different data sources to come up with a more robust model for ranking the players.
-Ultimately, my goal was to make a tool into which I could feed (1) the player picked and (2) the position in the draft in which that player was picked, and it would return the best possible candidate for every position when it was my turn to pick.
-I called my tool DAsHA, which stands for "Draft Assistance Heuristic Algorithm".
+I'm in a competitive fantasy football league with some friends, with a lot of pride (and a non-insignificant amount of money) on the line, and when we started the season I wanted to find any edge I could to help me draft against them (if you're not familiar with fantasy football, [read this first](https://www.vox.com/2014/8/15/6003131/fantasy-football-how-to-play-draft-rankings)).

+Most fantasy football platforms have a recommendation system to assist with drafting players, but I wanted to make my own, both as a learning exercise for myself, but mostly as a way to try and beat the recommendations provided by our platform (ESPN).
+ESPN's recommendations only come from their existing pre-season player projections (LINK to prove this), and I wanted to see that if by combining several different fantasy football platform projections, I could come up with more accurate model for the probability distribution that generates the projected point totals for each player, and hopefully use that model to give me that edge I was looking for  Ultimately, my goal was to make a tool that I could run while I was drafting and into which I could feed (1) the player picked and (2) the position in the draft in which that player was picked, and it would return the best possible candidate for every position when it was my turn to pick.
+I decided to call my tool DAsHA, which stands for "Draft Assistance Heuristic Algorithm".
-## Methodology

-What is Gaussian KDE?
-Why use it?
-What do I expect to get out of it?
-Inverse Cumulative Density Data
+This post is Part One of how I built DAsHA -- in this post, I'll cover the model that I used to project player performance and the reason I chose it, how I collected and prepared the data that I wanted to use, and how I generated the model to power the algorithm.

-## Implementation
+## Choosing the Model

+Fantasy football point projections are all various probability distributions -- each player has a given probability of scoring your team a given number of points based on the player's skill, their position, and their week-over-week matchup.
+Therefore, the model I'll need to construct needs to be one that can estimate a probability density function.
+One of the classic tools for this type of estimation is a [histogram](https://en.wikipedia.org/wiki/Histogram), which works by plotting a curve over a series of buckets that represent different subsets of the range of values in the dataset, and then the data are sorted into the buckets to represent frequency (with the higher buckets representing values that occur more frequently in the dataset).
+You can fit a Gaussian curve to a histogram to normalize the data, and this gives you a relatively accurate estimation for assessing the probability distribution of a given variable (in our case, points).
+However, one of the drawbacks of a histogram is in its simplicity -- since a histogram only uses buckets to represent the data distribution means, the curve that can be fit to a histogram doesn't actually use all of the sample points: it just uses the buckets.
+So while modeling my data with a Gaussian histogram seemed like a promising start, I was worried that the curve generated from my histogram wouldn't be accurate enough to outperform the ESPN projections.

+Enter kernel density estimation.
+Kernel density estimation is a technique for estimation of probability density function that is a must-have enabling the user to better analyse the studied probability distribution than when using a traditional histogram.
+Unlike the histogram, the kernel technique produces smooth estimate of the pdf, uses all sample points' locations and more convincingly suggest multimodality.
+In this case, since I plan on using multiple different buckets of potential scoring projections, I wanted to take advantage of this multimodality, and leverage any potential insights buried therein.

+Fortunately, python has some excellent libraries for implementing Gaussian (Normalized) Kernel Density Estimations (KDEs), so I decided to charge ahead with a python notebook to see where this model could get me.
+But first, I needed some actual data.

+## Dealing with the Data

 ### Step 1 - Collecting the data

-I wanted a diverse set of projections to improve the accuracy of my KDE, so I collected the projected player performance data from the following five sources: [ESPN](https://fantasy.espn.com/football/players/projections?leagueFormatId=1), [Fantasy Sharks](https://www.fantasysharks.com/apps/Projections/SeasonProjections.php?pos=ALL), [Fantasy Pros](https://www.fantasypros.com/nfl/rankings/consensus-cheatsheets.php?loggedin=&my-experts=ALL), [Fantasy Football Toolbox](https://fftoolbox.fulltimefantasy.com/football/rankings/index.php?noppr=true), and [NFL.com](https://fantasy.nfl.com/research/projections?position=O&sort=projectedPts&statCategory=projectedStats&statSeason=2020&statType=seasonProjectedStats#researchProjections=researchProjections%2C%2Fresearch%2Fprojections%253Fposition%253DO%2526statCategory%253DprojectedStats%2526statSeason%253D2020%2526statType%253DseasonProjectedStats%2526statWeek%253D1%2Creplace).
+I wanted a diverse set of projections to improve the accuracy of my KDE, so I collected the projected player performance data from five major fantasy football data sources: [ESPN](https://fantasy.espn.com/football/players/projections?leagueFormatId=1), [Fantasy Sharks](https://www.fantasysharks.com/apps/Projections/SeasonProjections.php?pos=ALL), [Fantasy Pros](https://www.fantasypros.com/nfl/rankings/consensus-cheatsheets.php?loggedin=&my-experts=ALL), [Fantasy Football Toolbox](https://fftoolbox.fulltimefantasy.com/football/rankings/index.php?noppr=true), and [NFL.com](https://fantasy.nfl.com/research/projections?position=O&sort=projectedPts&statCategory=projectedStats&statSeason=2020&statType=seasonProjectedStats#researchProjections=researchProjections%2C%2Fresearch%2Fprojections%253Fposition%253DO%2526statCategory%253DprojectedStats%2526statSeason%253D2020%2526statType%253DseasonProjectedStats%2526statWeek%253D1%2Creplace).
 I also used [Yahoo!](https://football.fantasysports.yahoo.com/f1/826195/1/editprerank) for the projected fantasy draft positions.

 Collecting this data posed a challenge initially, since none of these sources had public APIs that I could figure out how to work with, and I didn't want to write some sort of HTML scraper to import the data into a CSV.
 Fortunately, though, after a little research (turns out there are a LOT of sports bloggers), I found out that Excel has a native method to [import data from the web](https://www.spreadsheetsports.com/free-tools/how-to-download-sport-data-into-a-spreadsheet/) that just worked out of the box for the above links.
 Using this approach, I made an Excel spreadsheet for each data source and put them all into the `/raw_data` directory at the root of my project.